 - Players are given a choice between two or more premade characters, and there are often male and female characters to choose from.
 The remaining character options can play a supporting role in the narrative and are controlled by AI, or, alternately, are available as options in co-op or multiplayer gameplay.
 Examples: Mario Kart, Hunted: The Demon's Forge.

 - Players are allowed to create a custom character from scratch.
 In these games, the player is typically allowed to pick their gender as part of their customization.
 Examples: Skyrim, Dark Souls.

 - The player interacts with the game without the use of an in-game avatar.
 Examples: Tetris, Angry Birds.

 How Common Are Female Protagonists?

 After an examination of 400 video games spanning a variety of genres and platforms, I came up with the following statistics:

-- By contrast, just under 50% of all games have a playable female character, and often this role is minor (a single chapter or scenario), or the number of female options is limited compared to the number of male options.
+- By contrast, under 50% of all games have a playable female character, and this role is often minor (a single chapter or scenario), or the number of female options is limited compared to the number of male options.
 (For example, there may be four characters to choose from, but only one of them is female.)

-- There are over 6 times as many games about a sole male protagonist as there are about a sole female protagonist.
+- There are over six times as many games about a sole male protagonist as there are about a sole female protagonist.
 In other words, for every Lara Croft, there are about six male leads.